PavithraV1234/To_Do_List_Application/README.md

 ## TO DO LIST APPLICATION
-This application is developed using laravel php web frame work.
+This application is developed using laravel php web frame work.<br>
-The login and register module is developed using the laravel breeze package giving a rich features of the laravel framework.
+The login and register module is developed using the laravel breeze package giving a rich features of the laravel framework.<br>
-This application is developed using HTML, CSS, PHP, Bootstrap, JavaScript , PHP and Node JS in Blade Template.
+This application is developed using HTML, CSS, PHP, Bootstrap, JavaScript , PHP and Node JS in Blade Template.<br>
 The modules in this application are:
 <ul>
     <li>Welcome page</li>